stefan-hoeck/idris2-json/README.md

 ## Dependencies

-Besides `base` and `contrib`, the following dependencies are needed to support the automatic deriving of interface implementations:
+Besides `base`, the following dependencies are needed to support the automatic deriving of interface implementations:

 * [elab-util](https://github.com/stefan-hoeck/idris2-elab-util)